-Furthermore, transactions that fall within the scope of at least one hallmark as provided for in the Appendix to the Luxembourg DAC 6 Law will need to be disclosed to the Luxembourg tax authorities by the relevant intermediary or taxpayer.
+Furthermore, transactions that fall within the scope of at least one hallmark as provided for in the Appendix to the DAC 6 Law will need to be disclosed to the tax authorities by the relevant intermediary or taxpayer.
 Hallmarks A to C1 are subject to an additional main benefit test.
-However, very little guidance is given as to the interpretation of a "main tax benefit", thus giving room to different application of these hallmarks between Member States.
-The Luxembourg tax authorities recently issued updated and more extensive guidelines providing input on the main benefit test as well as certain hallmarks.
-These guidelines have been expected for a long time and were very welcome as regards interpreting the application of DAC 6.
+However, very little guidance is given as to the interpretation of a "main tax benefit", thus giving room to different application of these Hallmarks between Member States.